citp/privacy-policy-historical/s/su/sur/surlatable.com.md

-> *The following text is extracted and transformed from the surlatable.com privacy policy that was archived on 2004-06-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20040616224622id_/http%3A//www.surlatable.com/general/privacy_policy.cfm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the surlatable.com privacy policy that was archived on 2005-12-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051213195910id_/http%3A//www.surlatable.com/general/privacy_policy.cfm) for the most accurate reproduction.*

-# Sur La Table
+# Sur La Table - The Art and Soul of Cooking

 Privacy Policy